feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 157 having an anti-Netherlands stance,85 particularly as it embraced the majority of lower class, Indies-born peranakan, or the 'lagere klasse der in deze gewesten geboren Chineezen', who regarded the colony as their home.86 It is obvious that the PTI was founded as a political reaction against the CHH.
 The PTI claimed that the CHH was merely a means by which its founders could achieve their personal aspirations, and that the organization had little concern for the poor peranakan Chinese.87 The political attitude of the PTI was later shown in its leftist tendencies, particularly after Indonesian independence. ;

 As a peranakan party with an Indonesian-oriented character, the PTI strongly disagreed with the CHH's aloofness from the Indonesian nationalist movement.88 Starting from political extremes, debates between ‘the.
 CHH and the PTI later dominated the history of the Chinese movement until the arrival of the Japanese.
-The main focus of their disagreement lay in the question of the future of the Indies-born peranakan Chinese in an independent Indonesia. |
+The main focus of their disagreement lay in the question of the future of the Indies-born peranakan Chinese in an independent Indonesia.
+I

 The PTI, known as the party of the less wealthy strata of peranakan society, was sympathetic to the Indonesian nationalist movement.
 This was guite understandable, as the living standards of its members brought them into closer contact with the indigenous population.
 However, in the eyes of the Dutch, in times of economic pressure, the PTI attitude reflected the necessity for the less wealthy Chinese to determine their position towards the indigenous population.89